Genes & Society

 Dr. Krystal Tsosie, Native BioData Consortium and Presidential Postdoctoral Fellow at Arizona State University

-The BAA was pleased to host Dr. Kystal Tsosie (Diné) for the Fall 2022 Workshop Series.
+The BAA is pleased to host Dr. Kystal Tsosie (Diné) for the Fall 2022 Workshop Series.
 Dr. Tsosie is one of the co-founders of the Native BioData Consortium (NBDC), a nonprofit research institute led by Indigenous scientists and Tribal members in the United States with the goal of ensuring that advances in genetics and human health research benefits all Indigenous people.
 She has a Masters in Bioethics from Arizona State University, a Master’s of Public Health and PhD in Genomics and Health Disparities from Vanderbilt University.

 Schedule of Events: